jerry73204/rust-lidar-utils/README.md

 The crate lets you parse data from Velodyne and Ouster LiDARs.
 It provides the following functionalities.

 - Raw packet encoding and decoding
-- Raw data to point cloud conversion
+- Packet to point cloud conversion
 - Ouster LiDAR command API client

 ## Usage